 Red Cross swung into action and Trauma Teddy was born.
 Norma Elder organised a suitable pattern, a team of knitters, wool and stuffing and production began.
 The rest is history.

-While knitters come from throughout the community, every Trauma Teddy must pass a strict quality inspection before distribution.
+While those knitting for charity come from throughout the community, every Trauma Teddy must pass a strict quality inspection before distribution.
 This is undertaken by Red Cross Trauma Teddy Coordinators.
 To find out more, contact your local office.